 2) Smoother Surface

-With asphalt, there are no seams visible between sections, making your driveway easier to shovel and better for kids’ activities such as skateboarding, biking, playing basketball, etc.
+With asphalt, there are no seams visible between sections, making your driveway easier to shovel and better for kids’ activities such as skateboarding, biking, playing basketball, etc. Also, driveway resurfacing is much easier, quicker, and more effective.

 3) Better in Winter

 Black color absorbs the sun and facilitates snow and ice melt.
-If the sun can’t reach surface, it’s okay to apply salt/de-icer because it won’t damage asphalt.
+If the sun can’t reach the surface, it’s okay to apply salt/de-icer because it won’t damage asphalt.
 Asphalt is commonly preferred in cold climates like Minnesota; since it expands with the changing temperatures, it will maintain its integrity through the cold and icy winters, just as well as during summer storms.

 4) Less likely to Crack than Concrete

 Particularly in the winter, asphalt is less prone to cracking.
-The reason is because its surface isn’t as rigid, allowing it to expand and contract depending on the climate.
+The reason is that its surface isn’t as rigid, allowing it to expand and contract depending on the climate.
 If it does crack, it can be repaired fairly easily with hot rubber crack filler.

 5) Quick Curing Time